 By the way, you can automate the assembly and linkage process using Makefiles, just as you would for C/C++.
-Keep in mind that makefiles have nothing to do with C or C++.
+Keep in mind that makefiles have nothing to do with C or C++; many people, including me, use them for LaTeX, for instance.
 They simply state which files depend on which other files, and how to generate the former files from the latter files.